 - To maintain a state-of-the-art Resource Centre, be a repository of research on good governance and best practices in sustainable and equitable development as well as help their dissemination to stake-holders.

 - NITI Aayog is a nodal for assessing SDG India Index.

 - In carrying out the above functions, NITI Aayog will be guided by an overall vision of development which is –

 - Antodaya: Prioritize service and uplift of the poor, marginalized and downtrodden, as enunciated in Pandit Dindayal Upadhyay’s idea of ‘Antodaya’.
-Development is incomplete and meaningless, if it does not reach the farthest individual.
+Development is incomplete and meaningless if it does not reach the farthest individual.

-- Inclusion: Empower vulnerable and marginalized sections, redressing identity-based inequalities of all kinds gender, region, religion, caste or class.
+- Inclusion: Empower vulnerable and marginalized sections, redressing identity-based inequalities of all kinds of gender, region, religion, caste or class.